Ledinski Vrh (2108 m) is an approachable peak in the Kamnik-Savinja Alps, located on the border between Austria and Slovenia.

 Okrešlj to Savinjsko Sedlo (1:45 hours)

-Hike to the top of the meadow to the red trail sign.
-The trail continues through the larch and spruce forest in the direction of pot čez Savinjsko Sedlo (signed 1,5 hrs)
+The trail continues through the larch and spruce forest in the direction of pot čez Savinjsko Sedlo (signed 1:30 hours).

-The ascent is initially quite gentle, following a rocky path (low grade) in the direction of the Rinka peaks.
+The ascent is initially quite gentle, following a rocky path in the direction of the Rinka peaks.

 Spruce gives way to creeping pine.
 If you look back, you’ll see the magnificent Ojstrica and the Kamnik Saddle between Planjava and Brana.